 The eyes of the Red variety are brown in color.
 And the New Zealand Red rabbits are slightly smaller than other color varieties.
 Their average body weight is around 3.6 kg.

 Providing good quality and nutritious food to your rabbit is very important.
-Good food helps the birds to stay healthy, grow better and produce more.
+Good food helps these animals to stay healthy, grow better and produce more.
 So, try to feed your rabbits with very good quality and nutritious food.

 Green leafy vegetables, seasonal vegetable, spinach, carrots, muller, cucumber, green grass and vegetable wastes are common food of rabbits.
 For commercial purpose, you can serve them poultry feed.
 Also provide your rabbits with enough clean and fresh drinking water as per their demand.